Skip to content

 Sports Trivia: Records, Rules, Upsets

-Sports stats make their own myths.
-When the numbers feel too wild to be real, that is usually when they are.
-LearnClash covers 43 sports questions across records, rules, and the history behind the games.
-Each fact was checked against league archives and Olympic records.
+Sports stats breed their own myths.
+A number that sounds too wild to be real is usually the real one.
+LearnClash covers 43 sports questions across records, rules, and the history behind the games, each fact pulled from league archives and Olympic records.

 Sports trivia: Gretzky assists alone beat any other player total points, gold medals are 92.5% silver, tug-of-war was an Olympic sport Sports trivia: 43 questions across records, rules, and the history behind the games.